Ahmed Saif

-Ahmed Saif (born 1 January 1983) is a former Qatari professional snooker player.
+Ahmed Saif (born 1 January 1983) is a Qatari former professional snooker player.
 He was the first professional player from Qatar.
 Saif was a professional between 2013 and 2015, reaching a highest ranking of 113 in the world.

 Career

 Amateur

 Saif as an amateur represented the Qatari national snooker team at the 2002, 2006 and 2010 Asian Games, 2009 and 2013 Asian Indoor Games.
 Saif had success in the 2011 Pan Arab Games where he won a silver medal in the snooker singles, losing to Iraqi Firas Al-Shamini in the final, he also won a bronze in the team event alongside Ali Al Obaidly and Mohsen Bukshaisha.

 Saif also appeared as a wildcard in 2008 Bahrain Championship, where he lost 5–1 to Robert Milkins in the wildcard round.
 He also appeared in the opening two Players Tour Championship events in the 2010/2011 season, however he lost both of them 4–0 to Andrew Higginson and Jamie Clarke.